It’s past midnight

 The moon has not yet risen.

-In the deep dark we see a face from long ago
+a familiar face from long ago

 – from the Record of Dongshan, The Five Ranks (1st Rank)